Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Extending to Larger QD arrays

+A similar protocol can be adapted to extract virtual gates in N$\times$N arrays.
+Here, we consider architectures where the array is sandwiched between a source and drain charge reservoir and the QDs have contact over active gates~\cite{Weinstein2023}.
+We first characterise every pair of QDs that have direct access to a reservoir (Fig.~\ref{fig:NxN}a) and then form SEB charge sensors to detect charge transitions in QDs in the central part of the structure (Fig.~\ref{fig:NxN}b-d).
+If needed, the reservoirs can be extended to form SEBs towards more central regions of the structure, similar to step (iii) above.
+In general, for an N$\times$M array of QDs, one would need to measure $4\text{NM} - 3(\text{N}+\text{M}) + 2$ stability diagrams to reconstruct the whole $\bm{G}$ matrix (where non-nearest neighbours are assumed to have a negligible contribution).
+The expected $\bm{G}$ matrix entries for a 2$\times$6 and a 4$\times$4 QD array are summarised in Fig.~\ref{fig:matrix}.

-The voltages applied on the gates to extend the reservoirs will be comparatively larger than the voltages required to tune the full 2$\times$N QD array to the few-electron regime.
-This difference in bias voltages could modify the shape of the 2$\times$2 QD subset resulting in a different capacitive coupling to the environment.
-Particularly, for corner dots in silicon nanowire transistors, where the capacitive coupling to the source and drain electrodes is a small fraction of the overall QD capacitance.
-From Fig.~\ref{fig:experiment}a we determine a gradient change of $\sim$2$^{\circ}$ every 0.25 V, from which we estimate a slope difference of $\sim$4 to 8$^{\circ}$ between the multi and low electron regimes.
+The proposed extended protocol alternates between using QDs as charge sensors and data qubits.
+SEBs can operate as charge sensors for an arbitrary number of charges inside the box, provided that the tunnelling rate to the sensing QD is similar to or faster than the rf probing frequency ~\cite{Vigneau2022}.
+Therefore, SEBs operated in the few-electron regime will have a similar bias condition to the operation region of the data qubits.
+Hence, the capacitance matrix will be unaltered between the two regimes.
+However, if SEBs were operated in the multi-electron regime to enhance the tunnel rates to the reservoirs, the capacitance matrix could alter due to the bias-dependent shape of the QDs.
+We set bounds to this change using Fig.~\ref{fig:experiment}a.
+We determine a gradient change of $\sim$2$^{\circ}$ every 0.25~V, from which we estimate a slope difference of $\sim$4 to 8$^{\circ}$ between the multi- and few-electron regimes.
+We note that these estimated values are technology dependent.
 From Eq.
-3, we can predict which gradients in the low electron regime are going to be steeper or shallower than the ones measured with our protocol.
-Hence, we can subtract/add the average estimated deviation to the measured gradients to obtain an even better estimate of $\bm{G}$ in the few electron regime.
-Finally, virtual voltage extraction methodology presented in this section could be particularly useful to study direct and cross coupling capacitance variability across QDs in large 2$\times$N arrays.
+3, we can predict which gradients in the low electron regime are steeper or shallower than the ones measured with our protocol.
+Hence, we can subtract/add the average estimated deviation to the measured gradients to obtain an even better estimate of $\bm{G}$ in the few-electron regime.